andrewstuart/vpki/README.md

 ```

 Certifier abstracts any object that can provide signed certificates (hopefully
 valid).
-The default is expected to be a vtls.Client
+The default is expected to be a vpki.Client

 #### type Client